 Employment Placement (2011 - 2013)

-The percentage of graduates who secured professional full-time employment, enrolled in graduate school, or enlisted in military service within six months after graduation is 97% in 2013, 97% in 2012, and 100% in 2011.
+The average employment of graduates who secured professional full-time or part-time employment, enrolled in graduate school, or enlisted in military service within one year of graduation is 99%.

 The Doctorate of Physical Therapy Program at Belmont University is accredited by the Commission on Accreditation in Physical Therapy Education (CAPTE).